Restrictive Covenants

-Employers often include in employment contracts what are referred to as 'restrictive covenants.'
-This term is generally used to describe two main types of contractual clause: 1) the non-solicitation clause and; 2) the non-competition clause.
+Employers often include in employment contracts what are referred to as “restrictive covenants.”
+This term is generally used to describe two main types of contractual clause: the non-solicitation clause and the non-compete clause.

 The Non-Solicitation Clause